1. Home

 Disclosure: This post may contain affiliate links that pay me a commission.
 As an Amazon Associate I earn from qualifying purchases.
 Full disclaimer here.

-Dog hot spots refer to a specific area of skin that becomes infected and inflamed.
-They result in constant licking or chewing, in fact most dogs simply cannot leave the area alone.
+Hot spots on dogs are very common.
+They usually become noticeable when a specific area of skin becomes infected and inflamed.
+This invariably results in constant licking or chewing; in fact most dogs simply cannot leave the area alone.

 Dog Scratching Hot Spots – Graphic by Mrs Hall from Pixabay